How to Write the Harvard Supplemental Essays 2024-2025

 Whatever you choose, keep your short word limit in mind.
 Consider jumping straight into an anecdote that explains your experiences so you can answer the second part of the prompt in your essay’s back half.
 On the line level, don’t forget to use colons, semicolons, and em dashes to connect sentences as concisely as possible.

 Briefly describe any of your extracurricular activities, employment experience, travel, or family responsibilities that have shaped who you are.
-(200 words)
+(150 words or fewer)

-Like Prompt 2, this prompt strongly resembles Harvard’s extracurricular question from last year—but this time, you have a wider scope to work with.
-Again, you’re free to go into detail on an activity you’ve already listed elsewhere.
-And again, we recommend instead picking an experience you haven’t already described, because this gives you more opportunities to show off your strengths and well-roundedness.
+In this essay, you’re free to go into detail on an activity you’ve already listed elsewhere.
+That said, we recommend instead picking an experience you haven’t already described, because this gives you more opportunities to show off your strengths and diverse qualities.

 Use the categories the prompt lists as a jumping-off point to decide on your essay topic.
 Are there any extracurricular experiences you didn’t list with your other activities?
 Where have you worked, and how did your work affect you?
 Have you traveled anywhere that changed your perspective?
 Is your role in your family an essential part of who you are?